bmarian/token-tooltip-alt/README.md

 ![Downloads](https://img.shields.io/github/downloads/bmarian/token-tooltip-alt/latest/total?style=for-the-badge)

 A module that adds a fully customizable tooltip next to the currently hovered token to show some useful information for players and DMs.
-You can also hold ALT to see the tooltips for all tokens on the map.

 # Installation
 - Go in the `Add-on Modules` section